AdwayKasture/karn/README.md

 iex> e MyModule,[ModuleB],"How are the two modules related"

 #Ask a specific question about MyModule, providing another module for context
-iex> e MyModule, [MyOtherModule], "How does the main function work?"
+iex> e MyModule, MyOtherModule, "How does the main function work?"
 ```

 #### View Conversation Context (`view_context/0`)